SchildiChat/website/src/legacy/android/index.md

 **Discussion**: [#android:schildi.chat](https://matrix.to/#/#android:schildi.chat)
 **Release announcements**: [#android-announcements:schildi.chat](https://matrix.to/#/#android-announcements:schildi.chat)

-Looking for SchildiChat Next, the next-generation SchildiChat for Android rewrite based on Element&nbsp;X?
-[Click here](/next)
+If you're looking for SchildiChat Next, the next-generation SchildiChat for Android rewrite based on Element&nbsp;X, you can find it [here](/next).

 ## Screenshots